github/docs/content/actions/using-workflows/caching-dependencies-to-speed-up-workflows.md

           GH_TOKEN: {% raw %}${{ secrets.GITHUB_TOKEN }}{% endraw %}
 ```

-Alternatively, you can use the API to programmatically list or delete all caches on your own cadence.
+Alternatively, you can use the API to automatically list or delete all caches on your own cadence.
 For more information, see "[AUTOTITLE](/rest/actions/cache#about-the-cache-in-github-actions)."

 {% endif %}